-- The curriculum is planned appropriately to meet the learning needs of most students and there is some recognition of the different abilities and learning needs of students, particularly students with special educational needs and low attainers.
-The same curriculum may be applied too rigorously to all students. - There is some choice among the subjects that students can study, but this may not be diverse enough to meet all the interests and needs of students, especially the older students.
+- The curriculum is planned appropriately to meet the learning needs of most students and there is some recognition of the different abilities and learning needs of students, particularly those with special educational needs, low attainers and Early Years children with Arabic as a first language.
+The same curriculum may be applied too rigorously to all students. - There is some choice among the subjects that students can study but this may not be diverse enough to meet all the interests and needs of students, especially the older students. - The school is aware of its place in the community but makes limited use of its surroundings to enhance the curriculum.
+Visits and other activities are organised but not always effectively integrated into the curriculum.
+There is occasional collaboration with local businesses.
+Students are sometimes involved in a range of activities that serve the community.
+Extra-curricular activities occur from time to time in most phases.
+Participation by students may be limited.